 By noon, it was apparent that something more was affecting Gouchen than road exhaustion.
 His skin was noticeably pale, his neck and wrists were swollen, and though sweat stood out in beads upon his face, he shivered violently even in his fitful sleep.
 He moaned when Talim prodded him gently after stopping to rest the horses, and Talim couldn’t raise him to awareness.
 Shuddering at the touch of clammy skin, Talim managed to get a few crumbs of cheese down Gouchen’s throat, before hurrying to resume their journey.
 He didn’t know what to do for Gouchen besides get him to Merolate as fast as possible, and he shuddered just thinking about the man’s condition and proximity.
 What if whatever was affecting Gouchen affected him?

 For the rest of the day, Talim alternated between worrying about Gouchen’s state, and catastrophically reasoning that every twinge of numbness in his fingers or the slightest hint of swelling about his joints was an omen of impending doom.
-He drove the horses as hard as he dared, in the hopes of reaching Merolate sooner so that someone more experienced and knowledge than him could make the decisions.
-Taking care of a sick politician was no job for a junior guardsman; this was where there were officers.
+He drove the horses as hard as he dared, in the hopes of reaching Merolate sooner so that someone more experienced and knowledgeable than him could make the decisions.
+Taking care of a sick politician was no job for a junior guardsman; this was why there were officers.
 But there were no officers on the open road; there was only Talim, and his increasingly incoherent companion.

 Talim contrived to dribble some broth from a weak soup he made after they stopped for the evening into Gouchen’s mouth; the man swallowed reflexively, only to groan and cough, so that Talim couldn’t be sure how much was actually swallowed, and how much was simply coughed all over the ground and the front of Talim’s shirt.
 Though Talim only had a single extra shirt with him, he burned the one Gouchen had coughed upon in the fire before settling down for a fitful night’s rest plagued by nightmares about being trapped in Dervate City.